How To Develop Your Bug Out Location Into A Homestead Survival Safe Haven

 How can you move from the bare minimum to something better?

-- Maybe for you, it’s an upgraded shelter?
-Maybe you get that cabin built or buy a larger RV.
+- Maybe you need an upgraded shelter.
+You could get that cabin built or buy a larger RV.

-- Perhaps you can afford to buy a solar oven and start practicing a few meals.
+- Perhaps you can afford a solar oven and start practicing a few meals.

-- Maybe you find a solar panel or two on Craigslist for cheap.
+- Maybe you can find a solar panel or two on Craigslist for cheap.

 What about practicing setting up a basic perimeter alarm system in your current backyard?